joavzmo/investmat2019/CourseOutline.md

 ### 2.4 - Simulink modeling
   * Learner will be able to describe the main workflow to execute a Simulink simulation from a system of differential equations.
   * Learner will be able to create a Simulink model of a quarter car.
-  * * Learner will be able to analyze the open loop response of a quarter car in Simulink.
+  * Learner will be able to analyze the open loop response of a quarter car in Simulink.

-### 2.5 - Simulink controller design

 ## 3 - Extension: the real deal at work
   * *DRiV intelligent suspension* portfolio and the meaning of model-based development and system identification.